evanaff/CTF-writeups/2024/Gemastik 2024/Ruze/README.md

 Password : 1nip4ssw0rdny4

-## Solve
+## Solution
-The format of given file is AD1 so we need to check it with FTK Imager.
+In this challenge, the given file was in `AD1` format, so I started by examining it with FTK Imager.

 ![image](https://github.com/user-attachments/assets/2106c011-7c08-4a26-83fa-5607aa1864de)

-There is non-default user **sand-4ECC834FCF** so I tried to analyze it.
+I noticed a non-default user account named **sand-4ECC834FCF**, so I focused my analysis there.
-In description '.. when he installs something suddenly his device reboots and his files suddenly disappear .. ', we can assume the ransomware need to reboot/login for got executed.
-In windows you can set what device will do everytime user got login in Registry Key.
+From the description `when he installs something, suddenly his device reboots and his files disappear`, I suspected that the ransomware was configured to execute upon reboot or login.
+On Windows, this behavior is commonly set in the Registry under the Run key.

-I used Registry Explorer from [https://ericzimmerman.github.io/#!index.md](https://ericzimmerman.github.io/#!index.md) tool to check on registry HCKU:SOFTWARE\Microsoft\Windows\CurrentVersion\Run for malicious entry via NTUSER.DAT
+I used Registry Explorer from [https://ericzimmerman.github.io/#!index.md](https://ericzimmerman.github.io/#!index.md) to examine the hive `HCKU\SOFTWARE\Microsoft\Windows\CurrentVersion\Run` in the `NTUSER.DAT`.

 ![image](https://github.com/user-attachments/assets/6c1ba36e-b037-41ca-b6dc-cfc2b13853db)

-We can know that there is file named **console.bat** was executed.
-The content of that file is encoded powershell code.
+I found an entry pointing to a file named `console.bat`, which contained encoded `PowerShell` code.

 ![image](https://github.com/user-attachments/assets/ffd3caf0-fc14-454c-b14d-28582ce9bf3c)

-I used [powerdecode](https://github.com/Malandrone/PowerDecode) tool to decode and deobfuscate it and this is the result.
+I decoded and deobfuscated the script using [powerdecode](https://github.com/Malandrone/PowerDecode).
+Here is the result:

 ```shell
 function Encrypt-File {